justusthane/justusthane.github.io/tech/eleventy-utc-dates/index.md

 };
 ```

-Now that's all down, all that's left is to call our new filter on our date string.
+Now that's all done, all that's left is to call our new filter on our date string.
 Note that Moment uses a different [date formatting format](https://momentjs.com/docs/#/displaying/).

 Template:
 ``` liquid